About Tourism NT

 Download the Privacy Complaint Form (Word doc, 32KB)

-If you are not satisfied with the response you receive from Tourism NT in relation to a privacy complaint, you can then lodge a complaint with the Northern Territory Information Commissioner.
+If you are not satisfied with the response you receive from Tourism NT in relation to a privacy complaint, you can then lodge a complaint:

-Tourism NT generally collects, holds, uses and discloses the following personal information:
+Tourism NT generally collects, holds, uses and discloses the following personal information and personal data:

 - on consumers provided to the organisation by the individual, a third party such as a travel agent, third party data providers, data from travel industry partnerships or from a marketing organisation;

 - on travel partners.
 Tourism NT endeavours to seek the consent of the individual or their company to collect, hold, use and disclose this information.
-This information may be disclosed to Tourism NT’s tourism partners;
+If the requisite specific consent is obtained, this information may also be disclosed to Tourism NT’s tourism partners and

-- relating to the employment, development and management of departmental personnel.
+- relating to the employment, development and management of departmental personnel and contractors.